-The Exchange believes that the liquidity of the markets for constituent securities of the applicable Reference Indexes, options on the Reference Indexes, and other derivatives related to the Reference Indexes is sufficiently great to deter fraudulent or manipulative acts associated with the Funds' Shares price.
+The Exchange believes that the liquidity of the markets for S&P 500 Index securities, options on the S&P 500 Index, and other related derivatives is sufficiently great to deter fraudulent or manipulative acts associated with the Funds' Shares price.
 The Exchange also believes that such liquidity is sufficient to support the creation and redemption mechanism.
 Coupled with the extensive surveillance programs of the SROs described above, the Exchange does not believe that trading in the Funds' Shares would present manipulation concerns.

 The Exchange represents that, except for the limitations on listed derivatives in BZX Rule 14.11(i)(4)(C)(iv)(b), the Funds' proposed investments will satisfy, on an initial and continued listing basis, all of the generic listing standards under BZX Rule 14.11(i)(4)(C) and all other applicable requirements for Managed Fund Shares under Rule 14.11(i).
 The Trust is required to comply with Rule 10A-3 under the Act for the initial and continued listing of the Shares of the Funds.
 A minimum of 100,000 Shares will be outstanding at the commencement of trading on the Exchange.
 In addition, the Exchange represents that the Shares of the Funds will comply with all other requirements applicable to Managed Fund Shares, which includes the dissemination of key information such as the Disclosed Portfolio, 15 Net Asset Value, 16 and the Intraday Indicative Value, 17 suspension of trading or removal, 18 trading halts, 19 surveillance, 20 minimum price variation for quoting and order entry, 21 and the information circular, 22 as set forth in Exchange rules applicable to Managed Fund Shares.
+Further, all statements or representations regarding the description of the portfolio or reference assets, limitations on portfolio holdings or reference assets, dissemination and availability of index, reference asset, and intraday indicative values, or the applicability of Exchange listing rules shall constitute continued listing requirements for the Funds.
 Moreover, all of the options contracts held by the Funds will trade on markets that are a member of ISG or affiliated with a member of ISG or with which the Exchange has in place a comprehensive surveillance sharing agreement.
-Quotation and last sale information for U.S. exchangelisted options contracts cleared by The Options Clearing Corporation will be available via the Options Price Reporting Authority, RFQ information for FLEX Options will be available directly from the applicable options exchange.
-The intra-day, closing and settlement prices of exchange-traded options will be readily available from the options exchanges, automated quotation systems, published or other public sources, or online information services such as Bloomberg or Reuters.
-Price information on cash equivalents is available from major broker-dealer firms or market data vendors, as well as from automated quotation systems, published or other public sources, or online information services.
+Quotation and last sale information for U.S. exchange-listed options contracts cleared by The Options Clearing Corporation will be available via the Options Price Reporting Authority.
+RFQ information for FLEX Options will be available directly from the applicable options exchange.
+The intra-day, closing and settlement prices of exchange-traded options will be readily available from the options exchanges, automated quotation systems, published or other public sources,

-$[\]underline{\text{See}}$ Rule 14.11(i)(4)(A)(ii) and 14.11(i)(4)(B)(ii).
+15 See Rule 14.11(i)(4)(A)(ii) and 14.11(i)(4)(B)(ii).